mcnablab/TractographyMRgFUS/README.md

 # TractographyMRgFUS

-Codes of the analysis pipeline for using diffusion MRI tractography for the MRI-guided focused ultrasound thalamotomy targeting.
+Codes of the analysis pipeline for using diffusion MRI tractography for transcranial MRI-guided focused ultrasound thalamotomy targeting.

 Requirements: